emarquesdelima/Flet-Pomodoro/README.md

 ## Installation and Setup
 To run the application, ensure you have Python installed on your system.
 Follow these steps:
 1. Clone the repository to your local machine.
-2. Install the required dependencies, if any (List any specific libraries or frameworks that need to be installed).
+2. Install the required dependencies.
 3. Run `main.py` to start the application.

 ## Usage